 - Two people doing the Yang style 24 form, mirroring each other.

-- This one shows the 24 form with English subtitles describing the movements.
+- This one shows the 24 form from the back, with English subtitles describing the movements.

 - Here’s a cute poster of a mouse doing the Yang 24 formset.